jonhue/notifications-rails/README.md

 The most powerful notification solution for Rails.
 NotificationsRails simplifies the handling, rendering, user-integration and cross-platform pushing of notifications through its simple API.

+It integrated with [Native] (https://github.com/NativeGap/native-rails) to create a cross platform Rails app.

 ---

 ## Table of Contents